Siriolabs/Wings-of-the-Points/README.md

 ## Note

 ### SPG
-The transfer ratio of SPG has already considered the 5,000 bonus Starpoints for every 20,000 you transfer at a time.
+The transfer ratio of SPG has already considered the 5,000 bonus miles for every 20,000 Starpoints you transfer at a time.

 ### Marriott
 The transfer ratio of Marriott requires a minimum of 70,000 Marriott Rewards points at a time (56,000 for UA).
 If you did not have enough Marriott Reward points, the actual transfer ratio would be lower.